remotelock/slate/source/includes/_getting-started.md

 ## Retrieving the List of Locks

-> To fetch that list, use the following request:
+The next step is to retrieve the list of locks in the account so that your user can assign them to Rooms/Units in your application.
+To fetch that list, use the following request:

+<div class="center-column"></div>

 ```shell
 curl -H 'Authorization: Bearer $ACCESS_TOKEN' \